-With the sample questionnaire form used to measure the influence tactics perception of the employees working at hotels, the employees were asked.
-The scales belonging to the variables in the research were translated from English into Turkish and from Turkish into English and any semantic shift of the statements were tried to be avoided.
-In the question paper / questionnaire prepared in compliance with the purpose of the survey, the questions about the influence tactics and demographic variables ( age , sex , marital status , organization type , period of working in sector and organization ) are included.
+With the sample questionnaire form used to measure the influence tactics perception of the employees working at hotels , the employees were asked .The scales belonging to the variables in the research were translated from English into Turkish and from Turkish into English and any semantic shift of the statements were tried to be avoided.
+In the question paper / questionnaire prepared in compliance with the purpose of the survey, the questions about the influence tactics and demographic variables (age , sex , marital status , organization type , period of working in sector and organization) are included.
 The research data are collected via the following scales.

 Influence Tactics Scale; the influence tactics scale of 44 questions and 11 dimensions developed by Yukl.
 Seifert & Chavez (2008) for the purpose of measuring influence tactics which managers use was applied.
-The Influence Behavior Questionnaire developed by Yukl, Seifert & Chavez (2008) has two main versions as the agent ( the person using the influence tactics ) and target ( the person exposed to the influence tactics ).
+The Influence Behavior Questionnaire developed by Yukl, Seifert & Chavez (2008) has two main versions as the agent (the person using the influence tactics) and target (the person exposed to the influence tactics).
 In this study, the target version of the influence tactics questionnaire was used.
 Because it was assumed that the employees, exposed to influence tactics in this study, could describe better how much they were affected by influence tactics.
 It was also supposed that the managers could not respond about the influence tactics they used objectively and manipulate the usage of some influence tactics.
 44 statements included in the questionnaire constitute 11 dimensions in 4 groups.
-The statements, Likert type scale of 5 answer categories was used as " 1 = Never , 2 = Rarely 3 = Occasionally 4 = Frequently 5 = Always"
+The statements included in the scale were measured with a 5 Likert type scale.
+In the measurement of the statements, Likert type scale of 5 answer categories was used as "1 = Never, 2 = Rarely 3 = Occasionally 4 = Frequently 5 = Always"